Engin-Boot/capture-behavior-of-a-visit-counter-sanjeev-nnn/needs-director.md

   Given A calendar and a sensor which is working
   When patient visits on a working day or holiday
-  Then increment the count varaible for each category.
+  Then increment the count variable for each category.

 Scenario: Compute parking slots to reserve for visiting specialists